-Employee training is one of the most important components of an occupational Hearing Conservation Program (HCP).
-Even a well-designed HCP can fall short of the goal of preventing Noise-Induced Hearing Loss (NIHL) if the employees don’t know how excessive noise exposure can harm them or haven’t learned the behaviours that are necessary to reduce their risk.
-Employers may be able to improve the success of their hearing loss prevention efforts by strengthening worker training programs to address not only the KNOWLEDGE of the people involved but also their ATTITUDES and BEHAVIOURS.
+Worker training is one of the most important components of an occupational Hearing Conservation Program (HCP) (or Noise Management Program).
+Even a well-designed HCP can fall short of the goal of preventing Noise-Induced Hearing Loss (NIHL) if workers don’t know how excessive noise exposure can harm them, or haven’t learned the behaviours that are necessary to reduce their risk.
+Duty holders may be able to improve the success of their hearing loss prevention efforts by strengthening worker training programs to address not only the KNOWLEDGE of the people involved but also their ATTITUDES and BEHAVIOURS.

-1. Consistent and proper use of hearing protectors is likely to increase among employees who become personally committed to protecting themselves from noise at work and elsewhere.
+1. Consistent and proper use of hearing protectors is likely to increase among workers who become personally committed to protecting themselves from noise at work and elsewhere.

-2. Employee satisfaction may improve when they understand how noise exposures are measured and the steps being taken by the employer to control noise.
+2. Worker satisfaction may improve when they understand how noise exposures are measured and the steps being taken by the duty holder to control noise.

-3. Better recognition of situations when hearing protectors or noise controls are inadequate may be possible once employees learn to identify the warning signs of NIHL.
+3. Better recognition of situations when hearing protectors or noise controls are inadequate may be possible once workers learn to identify the warning signs of NIHL.

-4. Documenting the results of training helps employers demonstrate compliance with regulations that require employers to provide employee training as part of an occupational HCP.
+4. Documenting the results of training helps duty holders demonstrate compliance with Work Health and Safety Legislation in Australia that require worker training as part of a Noise Management Program (or HCP).